 Traffic Engineering –Traffic Asset Program

-Traffic Control Devices Pre-approval Program
+Traffic Control Devices (TCD) Pre-Approval Program

-The Virginia Department of Transportation (VDOT) has established a Traffic Control Device (TCD) Pre-Approval Program to evaluate and pre-approve traffic control devices against VDOT Standards and Specifications.
+The Virginia Department of Transportation (VDOT) has established a Traffic Control Device (TCD) Pre-Approval Program to evaluate and pre-approve traffic control devices against VDOT standards and specifications.

 These lists will be routinely revised and should be reviewed regularly for updates and additions.

 The TCDPAL is a list of traffic control devices pre-approved as compliant with current road and bridge specifications, standards and other minimum requirements for use on Virginia streets and highways.